This closely watched inflation measure showed some cooling in July - KESQ

 By Alicia Wallace, CNN Business

-The Fed’s favored inflation indicator showed that prices took a breather in July as energy prices continued to fall from record highs.
+The Federal Reserve’s favored inflation indicator showed that prices took a breather last month as energy prices continued to fall from record highs.

-The Personal Consumption Expenditures price index rose by 6.3% for the year ended in July, down from the 40-year high of 6.8% reported in June.
+The Personal Consumption Expenditures price index rose by 6.3% for the year ended in July, down from the 40-year high of 6.8% reported in June, according to data released by the Bureau of Economic Analysis.
+On a month-over-month basis, the PCE price index fell by 0.1%.

-The cooldown was largely expected: Energy prices dropped considerably last month.
-The July Consumer Price Index, another significant inflation barometer, also showed a slowing in price hikes.
+The cool down was largely expected as the July Consumer Price Index, another significant inflation barometer, also showed a slowing in price hikes.
+The most significant shift: energy prices dropped considerably last month.

+The latest BEA data reflects that decline.
+In June, energy prices were up 43.4% from the year-ago period.
+Last month, that annual gain was 34.4%.

+Despite that decline, prices remain high, said Scott Brave, consumer spending economist for Morning Consult.

 This story is developing and will be updated.